MischaWeerwag/Ripple/README.md

 }
 ```

-Send 100 ripple on the main net using the json RPC api:
+Send 100 drops on the main net using the json RPC api:
 ```csharp
 using Ibasa.Ripple